 Every year, the School provides sponsorships for students to visit universities and hospitals in mainland China and overseas to enrich their learning experiences and international exposure.
-Such exchange experiences facilitate students to develop cross-cultural insights to better understand healthcare systems in different countries, as well as to learn about international innovations and best practices in nursing.
-In addtion, the School offers a rich array of scholarships to reward students with outstanding achievements in academic performance or community service.
+Such exchange experiences facilitate students to develop cross-cultural insights to better understand health care systems in different countries, and to learn about international innovations and best practices in nursing.
+In addition, the School offers a rich array of scholarships to reward students with outstanding achievements in academic performance or community service.

 Nursing: A Holistic Education For Holistic Care